patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
 **version RPI-ECU-v2_0**  to come soon.
+Testing right now.
 Only installable as sd-image.
 - changed the process of gathering the total energy values.
 - ruled out the effect of disturbances (eclips, inverter resets, zigbee disturbances)
-- added a tool to upload and show a photo of your powerplant
+- added a tool to upload and show a photo of your powerplant.

 **version RPI-ECU-v1_5**  11 feb 2022
 - improved the backup process as this was not working as it should.